Black hole mergers beyond general relativity: a self-force approach

 Here we have restricted to equatorial orbits, without loss of generality.
 This implies the binary's mechanical phase space has coordinates $(x^A_p, dx^A_p/dt)$,\footnote{The primary BH also acquires dynamical mass and spin corrections $\delta m_1$ and $\delta j_1$ due to absorption of radiation.
 These contribute $\e^2$ and $\e^2\lambda^2$ terms in the metric, proportional to the fluxes of energy and angular momentum down the horizon.
 However, they enter as $l=0,1$ terms in the metric, meaning they do not contribute to the waveform (which contains only $l>1$ modes) until they couple to other modes at higher order.} with $A=(r,\phi)$.
 As in Ref.~\cite{Kuchler:2025hwx}, we further restrict ourselves to plunges that arise from a quasicircular inspiral, in which case the phase space can be reduced to $(\phi_p,d\phi_p/dt)$, with $r_p$ reduced to a function of $\Omega:=d\phi_p/dt$.
 Also following Ref.~\cite{Kuchler:2025hwx}, we treat $r_p$ as a proxy for $\Omega$, such that $(\phi_p,r_p)$ are the phase-space coordinates.
 We treat all forces and fields as functions on this phase space and expand them in integer powers of $\e$ while keeping $(\phi_p, r_p)$ fixed.
 The trajectory through phase space is then governed by a set of simple ordinary differential equations (ODEs):

 where quantities on the right are functions of $r_p$.
-The frequencies $\Omega_{(n,k)}$ and forcing functions $F_{(n,k)}$ are obtained from the equation of motion~\eqref{eq:xp EOM} together with early-time conditions arising from the transition-to-plunge dynamics.
+The frequencies $\Omega_{(n,k)}$ and forcing functions $F_{(n,k)}$ are obtained from the equation of motion~\eqref{eq:xp EOM} together with early-time conditions arising from the asymptotic match with the transition-to-plunge dynamics.
 The leading, geodesic (0PG) terms are algebraic~\cite{Kuchler:2025hwx},

 with $D_p:=(6m_1/r_p - 1)$ and $f_p:=1-2m_1/r_p$, while the first post-geodesic (1PG) terms are governed by ODEs: